freebasic/fbfrog/readme.txt

 To do:

-- Massively reduce default fbfrog stdout output
-  - should just print the names of generated .bi files, per preset (if any)
-  - ideally could show some progress indicator, not necessarily in %, but at least a counter like "parsing files 2/20...", or "parsing file 1/20, version 1/3, target 1/3"
-  - also something for the AST merging step, which could be a huge part
-    - test how long the AST merging takes for huge headers
-    - could a progress indicator be shown? yes, based on decltables and number of decls in the result

 - can't scan /usr/include, dir() problem?

 - #include foo.h  ->  #include foo.bi, if foo.bi will be generated too